Aalto-Electric-Drives/motulator/docs/source/installation.rst

    pip install motulator

 .. note::
-   instead of global installation described above, using a virtual environment is generally recommended.
+   Instead of global installation described above, using a virtual environment is generally recommended.
 For more information, see https://packaging.python.org/guides/installing-using-pip-and-virtual-environments.
-Virtual enviroments are easiest to create and manage using some integrated development enviroment (IDE), see Option 2 below.
+Virtual environments are easiest to create and manage using some integrated development environment (IDE), see Option 2 below.

 Option 2: Clone the Repository
 ------------------------------